wesley-trust/wesleytrust-com/_posts/2021-04-24-graph-api-licences-pipeline.md

         [Parameter(
             Mandatory = $false,
             ValueFromPipeLineByPropertyName = $true,
-            HelpMessage = "Specify whether to the groups used for CA subscriptions, should not be removed, if the policy is removed"
+            HelpMessage = "Specify whether the groups used for subscriptions, should not be removed, if the subscription is removed"
         )]
         [switch]
         $ExcludeGroupRemoval,